Big tech companies grapple with Russian state media, propaganda - NewsBreak

 The results have been mixed.

 RT and other Russian-state media accounts are still active on Facebook in the U.S. Twitter announced Monday that after seeing more than 45,000 tweets daily from users sharing Russian state-affiliated media links in recent days, it will add labels to content from the Kremlin’s websites.
-The company also said it would not recommend or direct users to Russian-affiliated websites in its search function.‘We are calm and ready:’ Woman runs bomb shelter in Kyiv
+The company also said it would not recommend or direct users to Russian-affiliated websites in its search function.

 Over the weekend, the Menlo Park, California-based company announced it was banning ads from Russian state media and had removed a network of 40 fake accounts, pages and groups that published pro-Russian talking points.
 The network used fictitious persons posing as journalists and experts, but didn’t have much of an audience.